yge58/collaborative_a_star_pathfinding/README.md

 # What is it?
 A-star, you know it well.
-It gives the best path from A to B for one people.
+It gives the best path from A to B.

 Well, here is some c++ I wrote from scratch for multiple people finding there own path.